IBM-Cloud/vpc-instance-extension/README.md

    This is one of the many ways to [package your Python code](https://cloud.ibm.com/docs/openwhisk?topic=openwhisk-prep#prep_python).

 2. The script also creates a secured [web action](https://cloud.ibm.com/docs/openwhisk?topic=openwhisk-actions_web).
 When you create a web action, the result is a URL that can be used to trigger the action from any web app.
-In this case, you will use the URL in Activity tracker with LogDNA service.
+In this case, you will use the URL in Activity tracker  service.

     Web actions can be invoked without authentication and can be used to implement HTTP handlers that respond with headers, statusCode, and body content of different types.
 Using `--web-secure` flag in the command, You can secure your web action that returns a token (number) under `require-whisk-auth` annotation. **Save the `URL` and the value of `require-whisk-auth` key (a number) from the command output or keep the terminal open**.

-### Configure the Activity tracker with LogDNA
+### Configure the Cloud Activity tracker

-In this section, you will create a LogDNA view and an alert from the view.
+In this section, you will create a view and an alert from the view.
 Views are saved shortcuts to a specific set of filters and search queries.
 You can see the list of views in the Views pane on the left.

 1. Navigate to [IBM Cloud Observability](https://cloud.ibm.com/observe) page and click **Activity Tracker** on the left pane.
-2. Click on **View LogDNA** next to the service you provisioned.
+2. Click on **View IBM Log Analysis** next to the service you provisioned.
 A new tab will be launched with default **Everything** view.
 3. In the search box, enter `action:is.instance.instance.create  reason.reasonType:Created` and click **Enter/Return** on your keyboard. *You are filtering for a successful VSI (instance) create event from the logs.*

    :warning: If you want to reserve floating IPs only to the VSIs created for this use-case, use the **PREFIX** (check `.env` or run 'echo $PREFIX') before the search query above.
 It should look something like `vpc-instance-extension action:is.instance.instance.create  reason.reasonType:Created`.
 If you don't use the PREFIX, **all** the newly provisioned VSIs will have floating IPs auto-reserved.